 Ever noticed that your skin seems to behave differently at certain times of the year?
-Many people with acne-prone skin will find that their breakouts get worse in the winter months.
+Many people with acne-prone skin will find that their breakouts worsen in the winter months.
 Why?
 The combination of cold weather, exposure to wind, indoor heat, and low humidity can cause tiny cracks in the skin's outer protective layer.
 This damage causes moisture in the skin to evaporate when exposed to air, leading to excessive dryness, redness, and inflammation.
-If you’re already prone to pimples, dry skin in winter can cause more breakouts.
+If you're already prone to pimples, dry skin in winter can cause more breakouts.

 How to treat and prevent dry skin in the winter

-Instead of trying to “slough off” dry skin, focus on adding moisture back into the skin and prevent further drying.
+Instead of trying to "slough off" dry skin, focus on adding moisture back into the skin and preventing further drying.
 If you use a topical acne treatment cream, experiment with reducing the quantity and frequency you apply it while increasing the amount of moisturizer you use to restore a good balance of oil production.
 Additionally, if you have dry skin, use these tips when removing makeup and more about acne and dry skin here.

 The best acne treatment to use in the winter